-The Spur Schools MTB League consists of 11 South African regions as well as Zimbabwe, Namibia and newcomber, Lesotho.
-45 – 60 events take place from May ending in a Inter-schools Final in October.
+The Spur Schools MTB League consists of 9 South African provinces or otherwise referred to as the 11 Spur MTB League regions (with the Eastern Cape being split into East London and Port Elizabeth).
+46-60 events take place from May ending in a Inter-schools Final in October which include those of neighbouring Zimbabwe, Namibia, Zambia and Lesotho.
 Due to the size of the geographical boundaries, Eastern Cape is divided into Port Elizabeth and East London and Mpumalanga into Lowveld and Highveld with a final deciding the region’s best teams.

 Local Events (inter-school competitions)

 With more schools acknowledging mountain biking as an official school sport, more local events are being arranged between rival schools in order to create a traditional school sport type competition format.
 Between mid-week practices, schools are going head to head at local or school tracks, which has seen an increase in these school team’s technical skills as well as fitness.
 No more is this just a weekend hobby.